 - Cameco refers to "target" communities as "stakeholders" in its Application (CNSC 2023c).
 This language does not respect or uphold the recognition of Métis as Rights holders. - Cameco relied on public engagement activities to engage the Métis.
-Public engagement activities do not constitute collaborative and meaningful two-way Métis-specific engagement with MN-S, including MN-S Regional Directors and Locals.
-Though some public engagement meeting attendees may have been Métis, these meetings are not to be considered engagement with MN-S and potentially impacted MN-S Regional Directors and Locals.
+Public engagement activities do not constitute collaborative and meaningful two-way engagement with MN-S and MN-S Regional Directors and Locals.
+Though some public engagement meeting attendees may have been Métis, these meetings are not to be considered engagement with MN-S, including MN-S Regional Directors and Locals.
 Engagement with MN-S, MN-S Regional Directors and Locals, and Métis Citizens should be distinct from engagement efforts with the public and other Indigenous Nations.
-This includes information sharing outlined in Cameco's Public Disclosure Protocol. - Despite Canada's recognition of MN-S as the exclusively mandated representative of Métis rights, interests, and claims, Cameco did not include MN-S. - Cameco did not engage all potentially impacted NR1, NR2, and NR3 Regional Directors and Locals in tandem with MN-S or even directly.
-The only Métis Regional Directors and Locals Cameco engaged were Métis Local #9 (Pinehouse) and Métis Local #82 (Patuanak), which engagement did not include MN-S. - Engagement committees did not included representation from MN-S or all potentially impacted NR1, NR2, and NR3 Regional Directors and Locals.
-Cameco engaged Métis Local #9 (Pinehouse) and English River First Nation primarily through the Joint Engagement Subcommittee (JIES) and the Joint Engagement and Environment Subcommittee (JIEES) (CNSC 2023c).
-Cameco engaged the Lac La Ronge Indian Band primarily through the Traditional Lands and Resource Advisory Committee (CNSC 2023c). - Despite Canada's recognition of MN-S as the exclusively mandated representative of Métis rights, interests, and claims, Cameco did not include MN-S, specifically or in tandem with potentially impacted NR1, NR2, and NR3 Regional Directors and Locals, in this discussion and therefore engagement principles do not reflect feedback from representatives of Métis collective rightsholders.
-Cameco noted in its Application that engagement activities were guided by principles developed through roundtable consultation with northern opinion leaders (CNSC 2023c). - Engagement activities were not conducted with MN-S, specifically or in tandem with potentially impacted NR1, NR2, and NR3 Regional Directors and Locals.
-Cameco noted in its Application that engagement activities included meetings and events at MRO and KLO such as tours, and technical workshops.
+This includes information sharing outlined in Cameco's Public Disclosure Protocol. - Despite Canada's recognition of MN-S as the exclusively mandated representative of Métis rights, interests, and claims, Cameco did not include MN-S. - MN-S and NR1, NR2, and NR3 Regional Directors and Locals are not considered "primary" or "target" audiences under Cameco's RLO engagement program.
+Cameco's Application states, "The primary audience for the RAM-PIP is the rights-bearing First Nation and Métis communities and municipalities of the Athabasca Basin that are located in the vicinity of the site" (CNSC 2023c, 48).
+"Primary" and "target" audiences identified by Cameco include Black Lake Denesųłiné First Nation, Fond du Lac Denesųłiné First Nation, and Hatchet Lake Denesųłiné First Nation. - Cameco engaged Métis through public engagement activities.
+Cameco notes in its Application that they engaged with the Métis in the vicinity of RLO through their Contribution Agreement, and worked with Uranium City Métis Local #50 and the Stony Rapids Métis Local #80 (CNSC 2023c). - The Athabasca Joint Engagement and Environment Subcommittee (AJES) does not include representation from MN-S, NR1, NR2, and NR3.
+Cameco engaged Indigenous Nations primarily through the AJES (CNSC 2023c). - Despite Canada's recognition of MN-S as the exclusively mandated representative of Métis rights, interests, and claims, Cameco did not include MN-S, specifically or in tandem with potentially impacted NR1, NR2, and NR3 Regional Directors and Locals, in this discussion and therefore engagement principles do not reflect feedback from representatives of Métis.
+Cameco noted in its Application that engagement activities were guided by principles developed through roundtable consultation with northern opinion leaders (CNSC 2023c).

-- The methods of engagement used for the Application are not considered sufficient engaging MN-S, specifically or in tandem with potentially impacted NR1, NR2, and NR3 Regional Directors and Locals.
-Cameco noted in its Application that methods of engagement included conventional media, social media, and polling. - Engagement events were limited to public engagement, engagement with First Nations, and Métis Local #9 (Pinehouse) and Métis Local #82 (Patuanak).
-Cameco conducted 160 engagement events in its current licence term. - CNSC has relied on Cameco to meet consultation obligations.
+- Engagement activities were not conducted with MN-S, specifically or in tandem with potentially impacted NR1, NR2, and NR3 Regional Directors and Locals.
+Cameco noted in its Application that engagement activities included meetings and events at RLO such as tours, and technical workshops. - The methods of engagement used for the Application are not considered sufficient for engaging MN-S, specifically or in tandem with potentially impacted NR1, NR2, and NR3 Regional Directors and Locals.
+Cameco noted in its Application that methods of engagement included conventional media, social media, and polling. - No engagement events were conducted with MN-S or any NR1, NR2, and NR3 Regional Directors and Locals.
+Cameco conducted 94 engagement events in its current licence term.
+Cameco's Indigenous Engagement Report dated February 23, 2023 includes a summary table of some of Cameco's engagement conducted by Cameco from 2013 to present.
+The summary table does not include one reference to engagement with MN-S or any NR1, NR2, and NR3 Regional Directors and Locals. - CNSC has relied on Cameco to help meet consultation obligations.
 Cameco's consultation approach was not satisfactory for consulting MN-S specifically or in tandem with potentially impacted NR1, NR2, and NR3 Regional Directors and Locals.